oxyplugins/oxy-cleaner/readme.txt

 == Changelog ==

+= 1.0.4 - November 06, 2023 =
+* Fixed the issue with corrupt data on class rename.

 = 1.0.3 - March 01, 2023 =
 * Fixed the issue with class renaming working only on the current post.